arturdryomov/pages/content/posts/2019-02-13-filling-autofill-gaps.md

 Use Google Credentials all the time.
 From my experiments seems like Autofill is able to fill the current device phone number but only when Google is the Autofill provider.
+The same applies to emails and names.

 ## Sign In

-* The application is targetting Oreo or higher.
+* The application is targeting Oreo or higher.
   Use Autofill, but be aware that not everyone sets up an Autofill provider.
   It might be a good idea to collect usage analytics beforehand using [`AutofillManager.autofillServiceComponentName`](https://developer.android.com/reference/android/view/autofill/AutofillManager#getAutofillServiceComponentName()).
-* The application is not targetting Oreo.
+* The application is not targeting Oreo.
   Take a look at OpenYOLO, but honestly saying — it might be better to use Smart Lock in terms of stability and support.
 Sad but true.

 Well, I guess it wasn’t hard to choose after all!
-And now you have a good story about OpenYOLO :wink:
+And now you have a good story to tell about OpenYOLO :wink: